zadolphe/music-controller/README.md

-Music controller app built with django using the spotify api
+Music controller app built with django using the spotify api (almost done).